Travelling Sumatra: Everything You Need to Know (Insider’s Travel Guide and Tips)

 Instead, 72 countries are eligible for a VOA – Visa on Arrival in Indonesia.

-This is easy to obtain; simply visit the VOA desk at whatever airport you use to enter Indonesia, pay 500,000 IDR (you must have cash with you), and you receive your 30-day entry.
+This is easy to obtain; simply visit the VOA desk at whatever airport you use to enter Indonesia, pay 500,000 IDR (you must have cash with you, but often they do accept foreign currency), and you receive your 30-day entry.

 If you’re planning to get the most from your 30 days and stay right up until the last day, bear in mind that the day you arrive in Indonesia counts as day one, and you must leave no later than day 30.
 Don’t get it wrong and assume it’s a month-long visa; you’ll have to pay a fine for every day you overstay.